 - Make sure to wear the proper clothing.
-Put on stable shoes (no sandals or anything that can slip off easily) and wear a large brimmed hat to keep the sun off of you.
+Put on stable shoes (no sandals or anything that can slip off easily) and wear a large brimmed sun hat to keep the sun off of you.
 Also wear gardening gloves and use bug spray.

 - Keep a first aid kit handy for the inevitable splinters or cuts that can happen while gardening.

 - Organize tools like rakes, trowels, and spades by hanging them up on hooks in the garage or carport.
-Also keep them organized while using them in the garden to avoid tripping over them.
+Also, keep them organized while using them in the garden to avoid tripping over them.
 Be especially careful when using power tools!

-Whether you’re the senior or you have an elderly parent moving in with you or aging in place in their own home, take the time to assess needs, wants, and functional ability so you (or they) can enjoy gardening safely.
+Whether you’re the senior or you have an elderly parent moving in with you or aging in place in their own home, be sure to take the time to assess needs, wants, and functional ability so you (or they) can enjoy gardening safely.